drone-plugins/drone-bintray/README.md

-# drone-bintray
+# Drone Bintray Plugin
-Drone plugin for publishing files to Bintray
+Drone plugin for publishing to Bintray.

+See DOCS.md for usage documentation.